engagementlab/CivicSeed/doc/amazon-s3-production-environment.md

 * A local repository of CivicSeed.
 * The `.pem` file that's required to log in to the S3 instance over SSH. **Never push this file to GitHub or a remote repository otherwise you risk compromising access to your S3 instance to third parties.**
 * The `s3cmd` tool installed on your local machine.
+(TODO: There may be configuration needed for this; include these instructions.)

 ### Step by step instructions